Sydney Conservatorium of Music: Modifications and dates

-Further information

-Although altered through conversion to a Conservatorium a good deal of original fabric remains and it is still perfectly legible as an Old Colonial Gothick building.
-Internally some of the original surfaces remain visible, though most have been covered to fit it out for its use as a Conservatorium.

 Centenary commissions

 To mark the centenary of the Conservatorium in 2015, it commissioned 101 new works, the spread designed to represent those who have shaped music over the past 100 years.
 The first work in the series was John Corigliano's Mr Tambourine Man, based on the poetry of Bob Dylan, which was presented on 11 September 2009.

-Heads of the Conservatorium
+Leadership

 The past directors, principals and deans were:

+Students' Association

+Both undergraduate and postgraduate students at the Conservatorium are represented politically and academically by the Conservatorium Students' Association.
+Founded in 1919 as the Conservatorium Students' Union, it oversees the majority of student culture for the school, and organises the annual Con Ball.

+The Association manages the Common Room and two turrets (one for their office and the other for storage) at the back of the Greenway Building.
+Merchandise for the Conservatorium is also sold by the Association.

+Elections for the Association occur annually in October, with the terms of the elected starting on 1 December.
+The current president is Alexander Poirier, the Vice-President is Cianna Walker, the Secretary is Theresa Xiao, and the Treasurer is Jacques Lombard.